DEV-learn-co-curriculum/lionfish/README.md

 ## About LionFish

-1. Objective 1
+1. This part about fish
-2. Objective 2
+2. This part about lions

 ## Instructions